sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           <channel>'.
 If neither '--wc2utt' nor '--utt2wc' has
                           been specied, the wavefile name will be treated as the utterance ID
-    --unk-symbol UNK_SYMBOL
-                          If set, will map out-of-vocabulary tokens to this symbol

 get-torch-spect-data-dir-info
 -----------------------------